-Becoming a CPA (Certified Public Accountant) takes years of education and professional accounting experience as well as months of dedication to passing the exam, but it’s completely worth it though, In this article, we will be learning more about CPA.
+Becoming a CPA (Certified Public Accountant) takes years of education and professional accounting experience as well as months of dedication to passing the exam.
+Still, it’s completely worth it, though; In this article, we will be learning more about CPA.

 What is CPA?

 CPA stands for Certified Public Accountant, is a designation or a title given by AICPA (American Institute of Certified Public Accountants) to every individual who passes the uniform CPA examination and meets the education and experience requirements.